anoma/juvix-lean/README.md

-# Juvix Lean formalization library
+# Juvix library for Lean 4

 The Juvix Lean library provides primitives for verifying the correctness of Juvix compiler runs, i.e., proving that the semantics of a particular Juvix program is preserved by the compilation process.

-The major components of the library include:
+The library includes:
-- formalization of Juvix compiler internal representations and their semantics,
+- formalization of Juvix compiler internal representations (IRs) and their semantics,
-- proof-producing metaprograms for verifying that individual Juvix compiler transformations preserve the semantics.
+- proof-producing metaprograms for verifying that Juvix compiler transformations preserve the semantics of concrete IR programs.